 The first type of information you need from your prospects you should be able to get from lead-capture or conversion forms on your website.
 This includes things such as the job title of the prospect, the size of the company, and the type of company.

-4. Establish behaviours
+4. Establish behaviors

 Once this is done you should, again, look at previous leads that have become customers.
 What types of engagement did they partake in before they became customers?
 How long between the first engagement and the final close?
 How many engagements did it take before they decided to buy?
-When you look at all of this information you will see patterns emerging and be able to see what types of engagement is the most successful in converting leads, and can therefore attach a higher value to it.
+When you look at all of this information you will see patterns emerging and be able to see what types of engagement is the most successful in converting leads.
+You can therefore attach a higher value to it.

 It’s easier than ever to gather this type of data nowadays, with so many data automation and analytical tools available for your company.